EnterpriseDB/tpa/docs/src/tower.md

 - Edit config.yml if you need to make any other changes.

 - Run `tpaexec provision` to generate inventory and other related files.

-- Ensure that your cluster directory is the root of a git repository and add the required files to git: ansible.cfg, deploy.yml, commands/, inventory/, vault/ ; push them to an upstream git repository.

 - Add a Project in Tower with the git repository.